Tainted\\Coders

 This solves whether we pressed A and then X as these will be read in the correct order now.

-However, between these different event types this system won't fully respect in-frame relative ordering.
-Meaning that if you care about whether a GamepadEvent::Button happened before a GamepadEvent::Axis then you might not be able to rely on these events.
+However, between these different message types this system won't fully respect in-frame relative ordering.
+Meaning that if you care about whether a GamepadEvent::Button happened before a GamepadEvent::Axis then you might not be able to rely on these messages.

-Instead you can use the equivalent RawGamepadEvent type and filter the events yourself.
+Instead you can use the equivalent RawGamepadEvent type and filter the messages yourself.

 Gamepad axis